iraiosub/nextflow_in_action/README.md

 ### Steps:
 1. **Fork the Repository**:
    - Navigate to the repo on GitHub and click the **Fork** button in the top-right corner to create a copy in your GitHub account.
+Make sure to fork all branches, not just the main.

 2. **Clone the Repository Locally**:
    - Go to your forked repo and click the **Code** button.